Behind the Scenes

 Richard Widerkehr, one of our poetry co-editors, earned his M.A. from Columbia University and won two Hopwood first prizes for poetry at the University of Michigan.
 He has two book-length collections of poems: The Way Home (Plain View Press) and Her Story of Fire (Egress Studio Press), along with two chapbooks.
 Tarragon Books published his novel, Sedimental Journey, about a geologist in love with a fictional character.
 Recent work has appeared in Rattle, Floating Bridge Review, Gravel, Sweet Tree Review, Cirque, Crack The Spine, Jewish Literary Journal, Penumbra, and Sediments.
 Other poems are forthcoming in Arts And Letters, West Trade Literary Review, Measure, Naugatuck River Review, and Mud Season Review.

 He’s worked as a writing teacher and, later, as a case manager with the mentally ill.
-His new book of poems, In The Presence Of Absence, is forthcoming from MoonPath Press.
+His newest book of poems, In The Presence Of Absence, is published by MoonPath Press.
 Richard lives in Bellingham, Washington.